steffenwoell/steffenwoell.github.io/_posts/2017-03-03-lovecraft-in-tulsa.md

 ### "Horrendous Hybridity: Spatial and Linguistic Representations of the Occult Orientalist Other in H.P.
 Lovecraft's 'The Shadow Over Innsmouth'"

-> Facing west from California's shores,<br/>
+> Facing west from California's shores,<br>
-Inquiring, tireless, seeking what is yet unfound,<br/>
+Inquiring, tireless, seeking what is yet unfound,<br>
-I, a child, very old, over waves, towards the house of maternity, the land<br/>
+I, a child, very old, over waves, towards the house of maternity, the land<br>
-of migrations, look afar,<br/>
+of migrations, look afar,<br>
-Look off the shores of my Western sea, the circle almost circled;<br/>
+Look off the shores of my Western sea, the circle almost circled;<br>
-For starting westward from Hindustan, from the vales of Kashmere, From Asia, from the north, from the God, the sage, and the hero,<br/>
+For starting westward from Hindustan, from the vales of Kashmere, From Asia, from the north, from the God, the sage, and the hero,<br>
-From the south, from the ﬂowery peninsulas and the spice islands,<br/>
+From the south, from the ﬂowery peninsulas and the spice islands,<br>
-Long having wander'd since, round the earth having wander'd,<br/>
+Long having wander'd since, round the earth having wander'd,<br>
-Now I face home again, very pleas'd and joyous,<br/>
+Now I face home again, very pleas'd and joyous,<br>
 (But where is what I started for so long ago?
 And why is it yet unfound?)

 {: .box-note}